 "The Tradition" is movement-voice research portraying the way systematic oppression has often found justification and normalization through traditional beliefs.

 "The Tradition" is based in Elvas, a city of approximately 16000 inhabitants in southern Portugal.

 Elvas is a city that, due to its geographical location and rural traditions and livelihoods, has remained isolated and culturally unaffected by the passage of time.

-Elvas's geographical isolationism, (a rural town within a centralized country) has also helped both to foment rural exodus and neglect the wounds of the post-regime.
+Elvas's geographical isolation, (a southern rural town within a centralized country) has also helped both to foment rural exodus and neglect the wounds of the post-regime.

-Elvas is a city whose traditions were defined and reaffirmed by patriarchy, toxic masculinity, female submission, class and race segregation, and cultural obsolescence.
+Elvas is a city whose traditions were defined and reaffirmed by colonialism, dictatorship, religion, patriarchy, toxic masculinity, female submission, class, gender and ethnic segregation, and cultural obsolescence.

 Elvas is a city whose transgenerational wounds have never been addressed.

 Elvas is the factual and metaphorical space through which systemic oppression is reflected and transposed into other European countries.

 "The Tradition" will embody the traumatic legacy of systemic oppression, and the way citizens remember and transmit their past and adjacent historical wounds.